 Step 1: Take the power position into account

 The position of your desk is a very important aspect of Feng Shui.
-While Feng Shui recommendations may not be easy to apply to coworking spaces or collaboration areas, it does to individual office spaces.
+While Feng Shui recommendations may not be easy to apply to coworking spaces or collaboration areas, they are to individual office spaces.
 Also called the “command position”, the power position is described as the spot where your desk should stand.
 First, according to Feng Shui, your workstation should inspire you and help you avoid distractions.

 Facing the wall is not a good idea.
 You will definitely avoid being distracted, however, not seeing who enters your office can create anxiety and disturb you even more.
 The best spot is at the back of the room, facing the entrance door.